w3c/wcag-act/wcag-ruleset-review-process.md

 One member of the ACT Task Force, usually an editor or facilitator, reviews the proposal for major inaccuracies in the rule.
 The purpose is to avoid spending reviewer time on obvious oversights.
 The person screening the rule can not be involved in the original creation of the rule.

-If the rule does not pass this step, one of the ACT facilitators send the feedback to the rule provider.
-If changes are editorial in nature, and the rule provider can resolve those within 5 work days, issue will be screened again straight away.
+If the rule does not pass this step, one of the ACT facilitators will send the feedback to the rule provider.
+If changes are editorial in nature, and the rule provider can resolve those within 5 work days, the issue will be screened again straight away.
 If not, the proposal will be closed.
 Proposals can always be resubmitted, which will restart the process from step 1.
 This puts the proposal on the bottom of the backlog.

 ### Survey